mehakmadan/pre-post-comparison/research-assessment.md

     3. May use `cite_r()` to cite R and R packages

         -   [X] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: some typos and errors, proofread

 21. Render an APA7 references page from a .bib file